-You might not think it adds up to much—changing a diaper takes a few minutes—but you just gave your partner those few minutes not to have to get up.
+You might not think it adds up—changing a diaper takes a few minutes—but you just gave your partner those few minutes not to have to get up.
 We notice those kinds of things!

 Besides diaper changes, you might be the one who burps the baby after he nurses or washes pump parts or bottles.
-You could give the baby a bath, or read him his bedtime stories.
+You could give the baby a bath, or read bedtime stories.

 Assuming a role of your own not only helps your partner, but allows you the opportunity to spend one-on-one time with your baby.
 And a side effect of all this?
 You grow more confident in your abilities as someone who can handle many tasks on solo duty.

 Bonus Tip: You are capable